-Linking social media with Aadhaar: Facebook is not complying with Indian law, Tamil Nadu tells SC
+SC asks Centre if it plans to frame guidelines on linking social media accounts with Aadhaar

 The Tamil Nadu government on Thursday told the Supreme Court that Facebook and other social media organisations were not abiding by Indian laws, leading to an increase in lawlessness and difficulties in solving crimes, PTI reported.

 The state government asked the top court to modify its August 20 order, which had directed the Madras High Court to continue hearing petitions that sought to link social media profiles with Aadhaar but restrained it from passing any orders.

-The Supreme Court had in August agreed to hear Facebook’s petition to transfer cases being heard in the High Courts of Madras, Bombay and Madhya Pradesh in connection with the linking of social media profiles with Aadhaar.
-In its transfer petition, Facebook had said that the cases pending in the High Courts involved similar questions of law and should be heard by the Supreme Court to avoid conflicting judgements.

-The top court had then issued notices to the Centre, Google, Twitter, YouTube and other stakeholders and sought a response by September 13.
-A bench led by Justice Deepak Gupta is expected to continue hearing the matter today.
+The Tamil Nadu government told the Supreme Court that despite conducting several hearings, the Madras High Court had deferred the petitions about linking Aadhaar to social media profiles because of the SC order.

 “In the absence of expeditious disposal of the instant matter, foreign companies such as the petitioner [Facebook Inc] would continue to operate in India without complying with or submitting to Indian law, the effect of which as evident is increased lawlessness, greater difficulty in preventing and detecting crimes and overall breakdown of law and order,” the Tamil Nadu government said in its reply.